sandeshpaudel81/store_management/README.md

 # Department Store Management System #
 ## Django-project ##

-###i-Ces Project###
+### i-Ces Project

-This is the web application based on Django framework to facilitate the departmental stores to manage their stocks, buyings and sellings.
+This is the web application based on **Django** framework to facilitate the departmental stores to manage their stocks, buyings and sellings.

+:nerd_face: Sandesh Paudel